xint0n9/linxintong/README.md

 ### **1. Academic ePortfolio**
 **Headings and Descriptors:**
 1. **Introduction/About Me** – A brief overview of who you are, your academic goals, and interests.
-   *Example:* "I am a third-year undergraduate student in Psychology, passionate about cognitive neuroscience."
+   *Example:* “I am a third-year undergraduate student in Psychology, passionate about cognitive neuroscience.”
 2. **Education** – Details about your academic background, including degrees, majors, minors, and key courses.
    *Example:* Bachelor of Arts in English, Minor in History (Expected Graduation: 2026)
 3. **Coursework and Projects** – Highlights of key assignments or projects that demonstrate learning.